 \section{Abstract}

-A weak metric $f$-structure $(f,Q,\xi_i,\eta^i,g)\ (i=1,\ldots,s)$, generalizes the metric $f$-structure on a smooth manifold, i.e., the complex structure on the contact distribution is replaced with a nonsingular skew-symmetric tensor $Q$.
+A weak metric $f$-structure $(f,Q,\xi_i,\eta^i,g)\ (i=1,\ldots,s)$, generalizes the metric $f$-structure on a smooth manifold, i.e., the complex structure on the contact distribution is replaced with a nonsingular skew-symmetric tensor.
 We study geometry of a weak $f$-{K}-contact structure, which is a weak $f$-contact structure, whose characteristic vector fields are Killing.
 We show that $\ker f$ of a weak $f$-contact manifold defines a $\mathfrak{g}$-foliation with an abelian Lie algebra.
 Then we characterize weak $f$-{K}-contact manifolds among all weak metric $f$-manifolds by the pro\-perty known for $f$-{K}-contact manifolds, and find when a Riemannian manifold endowed with a set of orthonormal Killing vector fields is a weak $f$-{K}-contact manifold.
 We show that for $s>1$, an Einstein weak $f$-{K}-contact manifold is Ricci flat, then find sufficient conditions for a weak $f$-{K}-contact manifold with parallel Ricci tensor or with a generalized gradient Ricci soliton structure to be Ricci flat or a quasi Einstein~manifold.
 We prove positive definiteness of the Jacobi operators in the characteristic directions and use this to deform a weak $f$-K-contact structure to an $f$-K-contact structure.
-Finally, we define an $\eta$-Ricci soliton structure on a weak metric $f$-manifold and find sufficient conditions for a compact weak $f$-{\rm K}-contact manifold with such a structure of constant scalar curvature to be~$\eta$-Einstein.
+We define an $\eta$-Ricci soliton and $\eta$-Einstein structures on a weak metric $f$-manifold (which for $s=1$, give the well-known structures on contact metric manifolds) and find sufficient conditions for a compact weak $f$-{\rm K}-contact manifold with an $\eta$-Ricci soliton structure of constant scalar curvature to be~$\eta$-Einstein.

 1.5mm \textbf{Keywords}: Weak $f$-{K}-contact manifold, unit Killing vector field, totally geodesic foliation, Einstein metric, $\eta$-Einstein manifold, genera\-lized Ricci soliton, $\eta$-Ricci soliton, $\xi$-curvature